-In the current macroeconomic context, mainly inflation, logistics constraints as well as risk free rates increases that might lead to higher cost of capital, the Group performed an impairment assessment.
-This assessment
+IMPAIRMENT OF NON-FINANCIAL ASSETS: GOODWILL, BRANDS AND INTANGIBLE ASSETS WITH A FINITE LIFE AND PROPERTY, PLANT AND EQUIPMENT logistics constraints as well as risk free rates increases that might lead to higher cost of capital, the Group performed an impairment assessment.
+This assessment confirmed that these external events did not trigger any substantial change in the recoverability of its goodwill and trademarks values.
 During 2022 the positive business momentum has continued across key brands and regions, largely benefiting from the consumption recovery.
 Regarding the ongoing cost inflations, the Group has actively implemented price increases across brands and geographics throughout the year to mitigate the negative impact on margins.
 In the current circumstance and also considering the potential risk in the change of consumer behaviours due to inflation, there is anyway no evidence of significant deterioration of consumer demand affecting the Group's business plans.
 Consequently, there was no evidence of substantial changes of circumstances that could indicate that the carrying amount of goodwill and brands with an indefinite life may no longer be recoverable.
 Moreover, there has not been any interruption of the operation of the Group's plants or supply from suppliers or problems with logistic and freight transport activities that the Group was not able to mitigate in the ordinary course of business.